Home » Recipes » Chocolate » White Chocolate Deviled Eggs

 A carton of white chocolate devilled eggs arranged on a plaid tea towel

-For beginners and casual bakers, I recommend making this recipe with melted, untempered chocolate, as described in the recipe below.
+• Freeze the mold.
+For beginners and casual bakers, I recommend making this recipe with melted, untempered chocolate.
 Just remember that you will need to use the freezer to set the melted chocolate (it will take forever at room temperature!) and you’ll need to store your finished eggs in the fridge.

-Alternately, you can substitute white candy melts (candy wafers, confectioner’s coating) for the white chocolate.
-Candy melts will set quickly, but they’ll lack the superior flavor of real white chocolate.
+• Substitute candy melts.
+Instead of tempering or freezing, you can substitute white candy melts (candy wafers, confectioner’s coating) for the white chocolate.
+While they lack the superior flavor of real white chocolate, candy melts are easier to work with, and will set rapidly at room temperature.

 Print